SMART Permission Tickets

 Using Multiple Tickets

-A single Permission Ticket confers one set of access constraints that applies uniformly to all Data Holders in its audience.
-When an authorizing party requires different access constraints for different Data Holders — for example, sharing lab results from one responder but only conditions from another, or using different lifetimes or Data Holder filters — the issuer should mint separate tickets, each with its own access block and, optionally, a narrower aud or data_holder_filter.
+A single Permission Ticket confers one set of access constraints, applied uniformly to all Data Holders in its audience.
+When the authorizing person requires different access constraints for different Data Holders — for example, sharing lab results from one responder but only conditions from another, or using different lifetimes or Data Holder filters — the issuer should mint separate tickets, each with its own access block and, optionally, a narrower aud or data_holder_filter.

 Clients managing multiple tickets present the appropriate ticket in each token exchange request.
 Since each request carries exactly one subject_token, the client selects which ticket to present based on which Data Holder it is connecting to.